mah0001/metadata-editor-docs-v2/managing_projects.md

 ![image](img/ME_UG_v1-0-0_managing_projects_project_home_page.png)

-The Project Home Page contains the following sections:
+The *Project* home page contains the following sections:

 - **Navigation Tree**: Displays the metadata structure defined by the selected template for documenting the dataset.